 Most people don’t put Detroit, Michigan on the list of must-see destinations.
 The city has a reputation for auto manufacturing, but the recession caused factories to shutter, the city filed bankruptcy, and now outsiders tend to assume the streets are dirty, the buildings shuttered, and the atmosphere a bit, well, dodgy.
 Still, New Orleans has one of the highest crime rates in the country, and the French Quarter is almost always jam-packed with cocktail-wielding tourists looking for a good time.
 So what gives, Detroit?

-It can be hard to dig out form under a lackluster reputation, but underestimating Detroit isn’t the city’s fault, it’s ours.
+It can be hard to dig out from under a lackluster reputation, but underestimating Detroit isn’t the city’s fault, it’s ours.
 Detroit is a cultural epicenter; music, art, and architecture spills from every crevice of the 142-square-mile urban landscape (add in the metropolitan area and you end up with nearly 1400 square miles of territory to explore).
 From delicious things to eat to incredible things to see, there’s much joy to be had in Motor City.

 Book a Room

 Corporate lodging meets historic charm when you step into Aloft Detroit at the David Whitney Building.
-The hotel’s central location is the ultimate in convenience (you can easily access the People Mover and the Q-line and the building is next to Grand Circus Park) and a plethora of modern amenities keep your connect and comfortable during your stay.
+The hotel’s central location is the ultimate in convenience (you can easily access the People Mover and the Q-line and the building is next to Grand Circus Park) and a plethora of modern amenities keep you connected and comfortable during your stay.
 If you’re headed to Detroit in search of action, book yourself and your boys into Greektown Casino Hotel and try your luck at the tables.

 On the flip side of things sits Trumbull & Porter, a boutique hotel with 144 guest rooms decked out in custom furniture crafted by local makers.
 The Corktown neighborhood surrounding Trumbull & Porter is a hipster’s paradise, and the hotel is known for being inclusive.
 Then there’s the Inn on Ferry Street, a smaller property spread across four stunningly restored Victorian mansions with the captivating furnishings and artwork to match.